GfellerLab/MixMHC2pred/README.md

   score.

 * Input should consist in a list of peptides, not proteins.
-Currently, MixMHC2pred is not cutting longer peptides/proteins into shorter fragments but use the peptides given in input as is.
+Currently, MixMHC2pred is not cutting longer peptides/proteins into shorter fragments: it uses the peptides given in input as is.

 * The score is computed for each allele provided in input.
 Results are returned for each allele in separate columns and additional columns give the results